helen-tong/kickstarter/README.md

 ## Modeling

 After doing one hot encoding to all categorical features, I was ready to split the data into training set and testing set, and train them with machine learning models.
-The three models that I did my baseline models are logistic regression, random forest classifier, and gradient boost classifier.
+The three models that I did as my baseline models are logistic regression, random forest classifier, and gradient boost classifier.

 ### Logistic Regression
 - **Accuracy:** 0.627